WetHat/rss-tracker/test-vault/RSS/reference/fettblog․eu ∣ TypeScript, JavaScript, Jamstack/TypeScript꞉ Iterating over objects.md

 > [!abstract] TypeScript: Iterating over objects - 2022-05-11T00:00:00.000Z
 > There is rarely a head-scratcher in TypeScript as prominent as trying to access an object property via iterating through its keys.
 This is a pattern that’s so common in JavaScript, yet TypeScript seems to through all the obstacles at you.
 This simple line:

 🔗Read article [online](https://fettblog.eu/typescript-iterating-over-objects/).
-For other items in this feed see [[../fettblog․eu ∣ TypeScript, JavaScript, Jamstack]].
+For other items in this feed see [[../fettblog․eu ∣ TypeScript, JavaScript, Jamstack|fettblog․eu ∣ TypeScript, JavaScript, Jamstack]]. fettblog․eu ∣ TypeScript, JavaScript, Jamstack
 - [ ] [[TypeScript꞉ Iterating over objects]]
 - - -
 There is rarely a head-scratcher in TypeScript as prominent as trying to access an object property via iterating through its keys.
 This is a pattern that’s so common in JavaScript, yet TypeScript seems to through all the obstacles at you.
 This simple line: